Microplastic remediation: Plastic Legislation In the United States

-Microplastic remediation is global effort which aligns with the United Nations Sustainable Development Goals.
-Direct impacts to the environment, as it pertains to the SDGs, include SDG 6 concerning clean water and sanitation, SDG 12 as the production and use of plastic materials directly contribute the creation of microplastics, and SDG 14 where microplastics have invaded the waters and sediments, affecting aquatic life.
+Microplastic remediation is a global effort which aligns with the United Nations Sustainable Development Goals.
+Direct impacts to the environment, as it pertains to the SDGs, include SDG 6 concerning clean water and sanitation, SDG 12 as the production and use of plastic materials directly contribute to the creation of microplastics, and SDG 14 where microplastics have invaded the waters and sediments, affecting aquatic life.